omnilaboratory/obd/docs/grpc-api.md

 ## Obdmobile

-Obdmobile is the instance of the obd node on mobile, which is exported from the compiled binary file from the source of `obd/oblnd`.
+Obdmobile is the instance of the obd node on mobile, which is exported from the compiled binary file(`.aar` file for android) from the source code under `obd/oblnd`.
 All interfaces are exposed via Obdmobile, for example: `Obdmobile.OB_AddInvoice`.

 ## mapping of asset related interfaces